dswasey9608/dswasey9608/README.md

 I have been coding since my middle-school years, dabbling in C# briefly before moving on to C++ in high-school.
 Since then, I have grown to learn Python, Java, C, MATLAB, Assembly, VHDL, Verilog, and some Bash scripting.
-I have a few years of experience with Linux and Git VCS as well, rounding off some good software development skills that I have learned over the years in my EE degree and from the classes I took in my Computer Science minor.
+I have a few years of experience with Linux and Git as well, rounding off some good software development skills that I have learned over the years in my EE degree and from the classes I took in my Computer Science minor.
 Way before then, my experiences as a member of a FIRST Robotics programming team and what I learned from playing with LEGO Mindstorms set really